Migrating Legacy Bash Scripts to Python IaC

 grep -E '(curl|aws|gcloud|az|kubectl|terraform)' legacy_provision.sh | sort -u

 Map each imperative step to a declarative IaC resource.
-Distinguish clearly between stateless operations (e.g., formatting disks) and stateful operations (e.g., provisioning VPCs).
+Distinguish clearly between stateless operations (e.g., formatting disks, running package installs) and stateful operations (e.g., provisioning VPCs, creating RDS instances).

 Stateless steps belong in configuration management or CI pipelines.
 Stateful steps must map directly to provider resources in your Python stack.